 How to set OKRs for small businesses with peopleHum

 The OKRs for your small business don’t have to set on whiteboard for it to eventually be rubbed away and forgotten.
-With peopleHum’s cloud-based OKR system, you can align your team with the organisational goals and achieve success.
+With peopleHum’s cloud-based OKR system, you can align your team with the organisational objectives and achieve success.
 It’s dashboard gives a comprehensive view of objectives owned across the organization and also gives users a quick way to check-in.

 Create objectives and relevant key results, check in on progress, and ensure that effort aligns with expectations.
 It’s easy to use, and designed to help your small business succeed in its ambitious ventures.